fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_3.md

 ```

 <br/> Alternatively, we can also use residual cluster bootstrap to
-account for non-normal distribution and inter-cluster correlation. <br/>
+account for non-normal distribution and inter-cluster correlation of
+idiosyncratic errors. <br/>

 ``` r
 ## Residual cluster bootstrap